vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 ITS WRITERS AND THEIR WORKS.

-(I) SADYOJYOTI SIVA.
+(I) SADYOJYOTI śiva.
 He was a dualist Saiva and was spoken of as Siddhaguru.
 He was also called Khetapāla.
 As regards his time, we can authoritatively say only this much that he was Abhinava's predecessor.
 About the place of his birth we have no evidence at present to say any thing at all.
 His teacher was Ugrajyoti8.

 HIS WORKS.
 1. BHOGA KARIKA.
 It deals with Bhoga in accordance with the teaching of the Raurava Tantra.
 There is a quotation from this in T. A., Comm., VI, 132.